(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 1. What kind of living situation would be best for you personally?

 - Without considering your finances, would it be best for you to live alone?

-- If you are an extrovert, will you go stir crazy living in alone?
+- If you are an extrovert, will you go stir crazy living alone?

 - If you spend all day at work interacting with others, do you prefer peace and quiet at home?

-Your personality, emotional well-being, and your lifestyle matter too when it comes to deciding whether the savings from living together is worth it.
+Your personality, emotional well-being, and your lifestyle matter too when it comes to deciding whether the savings from living together are worth it.